 Saint Patrick baptised thousands of people but again that is probably a bit of an over-statement.
 He ordained priests to lead the new Christian communities.
 He converted wealthy women, some of whom became nuns in the face of family opposition.
 He also dealt with the sons of kings, converting them too.
 Patrick, the British foreigner that he was (he is said to be of the north-west of England, of Cumbria), did not have an easy time in Ireland and if we’d have known that the British crown would send in thousands of its citizens after him to capture Ireland centuries later, then maybe it would have been nice of Paddy to warn us in advance.

 He also, according to legend, banished all snakes in Ireland but in reality snakes were here before the last ice age and they didn’t survive that bit of Mr. Freeze.
 It was easy ‘banishing’ something that was not present anymore.
 The man may have been powerful, but he was not God and even God could not do something so supernatural, otherwise he would have banished spiders also.
-Other legends attached to good ol’ Paddy are that he met some old, mythical Irish warriors but methinks he just had too much rain on his cloak and was suffering from cold feet.
+Other legends attached to good ol’ Paddy are that he met some old, mythical Irish warriors but methinks he just had too much rain on his cloak and had cold feet.
 Walking around for miles in wind, rain and wearing leaking shoes in Irish hills can play tricks on your mind.
 Been there, done that you see.

 One last thing though… wherever you will celebrate St Patrick’s Day, it is not called St Patty’s Day, and it’s not written with two -TTs.
 It is Paddy and not Patty.
 Aaaaaaaaargh my skin crawles when I hear people say ‘Patty’!!!
 If there is one thing that gets my back up on Paddy’s Day, it’s people referring to it as Patty’s Day.
 No way.
 Never in a million years.
 Paddy, or Pádraig in Irish, is still a very widely used first name, with Paddy being the preferred nickname.